1170300817/hit-1170300817/CONTRIBUTING.md

 This is 1170300817 from hit.
 If you want to contribute to this project, i'm very happy with that.
 Basically you can do what you want with this project LOL.

 ### How to make a clean pull request
-Look for a project's contribution instructions.
-If there are any, follow them.

 - Create a personal fork of the project on Github.
 - Clone the fork on your local machine.
 Your remote repo on Github is called `origin`.
 - Add the original repository as a remote called `upstream`.